Mildred Lewis Rutherford: Educator

-Rutherford took over a struggling institution and rebuilt it into one of the most prestigious schools for young women in Georgia.
-She immediately went to work improving its academic standards, beautifying the physical plant, and increasing enrollment.
-In agreeing to head the school, Rutherford had insisted that the all-male board of directors cede to her its control of the budget and power to hire and fire staff.

 She decided the students needed a chapel and had them write seeking funding for one.
-In 1881, Nellie Stovall wrote "a beautiful and girlish letter" to George I. Seney, who responded with $10,000 in funding (and a challenge to the town for an additional $4,000) for the structure, an octagonal red brick building called the Seney-Stovall Chapel.
+In 1881, Nellie Stovall wrote "a beautiful and girlish letter" to George I. Seney, who responded with $10,000 in funding (and a challenge to the town for an additional $4,000) for the structure, an octagonal red brick building called the Seney–Stovall Chapel.

 Case further describes Lucy Cobb under Rutherford's direction:

-Rutherford's deep concern with propriety and feminine modesty should not obscure the fact that the school prepared women for more than traditional domestic roles.
-Lucy Cobb recognized that many of its alumnae would seek employment, and by teaching students marketable, and at the same time, respectable, skills, as well as genteel decorum and dress, Lucy Cobb created a new image of elite white single womanhood that combined aspects of the new woman and the southern belle, what I call the "new belle."
-As early as 1885, a Lucy Cobb commencement speaker argued that women ought to be allowed into more professions.

 Orator and historian

 Rutherford was an accomplished public speaker – she ofttimes dressed as a southern belle when orating – who addressed a great number of local organizations, including the YMCA, the Ladies Memorial Association (for which she served as president), and the Athens chapter of the United Daughters of the Confederacy (UDC), and in November 1912 addressed the national assembly of the UDC as their historian general.

 She "became perhaps the best-known amateur historian in the early twentieth century for her extensive writings and speeches, her historical journal, published from 1923 to 1927, and her promotion of historical work among the UDC as that organization's Historian General from 1911 to 1916".
 She gave "the first speech by a woman to be printed in the Congressional Record" in 1916 at a UDC convention.